ferasahmad/nextjs-spotify-starter/README.md

 ## 🚀 Overview

-A starter template for integrating Spotify's Web API with a Next.js project, including authentication, data fetching, and reusable components.
+A starter template for integrating Spotify's Web API with a Next.js project, including authentication, data fetching, and some reusable components :)

 This project uses the following frameworks: